Sinclair Broadcast Group: 2011–2013

-Titan TV Broadcast Group sold four stations, along with operating agreements for two stations, to Sinclair on June 3, 2013.
+On June 3, 2013, Titan TV Broadcast Group sold four stations, along with operating agreements for two stations, to Sinclair.
 Prior to the deal, a seventh station, KDBC-TV in El Paso, Texas, to Cunningham, fueling speculation KDBC-TV would be consolidated with Sinclair-owned KFOX-TV.
 Sinclair exercised its option to purchase KDBC-TV outright citing KDBC-TV's fourth-place ranking in the El Paso market while KFOX ranked sixth, making it permissible under FCC duopoly regulations.
 Dielectric Communications, a key supplier of television broadcasting antennas, was purchased from SPX on June 18, 2013.
 SPX had intended to close down all of Dielectric's operations by the end of July, in turn threatening a FCC-proposed incentive auction and subsequent repacking of television broadcast spectrum.